amaartya2002/devops-qoala-assignment-Amartya-21ucs018/README.md

 ## Assignment Overview

 This report documents the process of debugging and deploying a Dockerized application consisting of a Python Flask application and an Nginx server.
-The application was built and run using Docker and Docker Compose, with various intentional errors identified and resolved during the assignment.
+The application was built and run using Docker and Docker Compose and also deployed on AWS with various intentional errors identified and resolved during the assignment.

 ## Result